plone/plone.app.event/README.rst

 - event views
 - and a lot more.

-It is part of Plone and does not need additional installation steps.
+It is part of the `CMS Plone <https://plone.org>`_ and does not need additional installation steps.

 Source Code
 ===========